Is Whole Life Insurance Right For You?

 - Flexibility.
 The cash value is protected from market fluctuations.
 The interest is tax-deferred and there are no limitations on contributions.
 You will likely earn dividends on the cash value as discussed earlier.

 Which Company Offers the Best Whole Life Policy?
-There are only a few companies dedicated to superior whole life products.
+There are only a few companies remaining that are dedicated to creating and managing Whole Life products.
 There is competition among them and each has developed niches where they excel.
-Thinking about the process of buying a suit can be helpful.
-When buying a suit, it must be customized or tailored just for you.
+The process of buying a suit is a good analogy to the process of buying a Whole Life policy.
+A good suit is customized or tailored to fit you perfectly.
 The same is true when buying a Whole Life policy.
-There are many other factors to consider, especially which company and which product you choose.
+There are many factors to consider, including which company and which product you choose.
 No one insurance policy is going to be perfect for everyone.